JennToo/altgo-us/content/pages/legal.md

 Currently, having an updated birth certificate is the quickest way to change your gender marker on other legal documents.

 - If you're at least on hormones and can get a letter from a doctor or other provider, this process may be possible.
-- As of January 2025, Alabama does not offer a nonbinary or third gender identification option.
+- Alabama does not offer a nonbinary or third gender identification option.

 ## Birth Certificate